 Figure \ref{figKFixed} presents the ratio of the localization length $\xi$ to the number of orbitals $N$.
 We normalize $\xi$ by the fourth power $K^4$ of the hopping strength $K$, which is kept fixed at $1$, $2$, or $3$.
 To compare the unitary ensemble to the orthogonal ensemble in the same graph, we divide the unitary results by $s=2$ and the orthogonal results by $s=1$.

 Each of the six data sets converges to a constant between $0.40$ and $0.60$ as $N$ becomes large, which shows that when $N$ is large the localization length $\xi$ grows linearly with $N$.
 The black lines are fits of the orthogonal ensemble data to the linear relation $\xi(N) = a_0 + a_1 N$. $a_1$ is the proportionality constant between $\xi$ and $N$, and $a_0$ is the extrapolated value of $\xi$ at $N=0$.
 The numerical values of these fitting parameters are given in Tables \ref{tab:fitsParametersKFixedUnitary} and \ref{tab:fitsParametersKFixedOrthogonal}.
-Figure \ref{figKFixed} shows excellent agreement between the linear fits and the data, and $\chi$-squared analysis also confirms that the fits are good.
-This gives additional evidence that at large $N$ the localization length $\xi$ is proportional to $N$.
+Figure \ref{figKFixed} shows excellent agreement between the linear fits and the data, and $\chi$-squared analysis also confirms that the fits are good. \footnote{It is interesting that the next-to-leading order term $a_0$ in the localization length, i.e. the first correction, is of order $O(1)$ in the orthogonal ensemble, but much smaller $O(0.1)$ in the unitary ensemble.
+The unitary curves are basically flat for all $N \geq 4$, meaning that for these $N$ the $a_0$ term and any other corrections such as $1/N$ are very small.
+This may be a hint that in the perturbative expansion cancellations occur for the unitary ensemble but not for the orthogonal ensemble.} This gives additional evidence that at large $N$ the localization length $\xi$ is proportional to $N$.